niklas-may/full-stack-challenge/README.md

 ## Installation

 Use pnpm as the package manager.
-Check `.nvmrc` for correct node vesion or run `nvm use`.
-Run first install from the root.
+Check `.nvmrc` for the correct node version or run `nvm use`.
+Run the first install from the root.

 ```bash
 pnpm install
 ```

-## Chalenge
+## Challenge

 ### Objective